Early writers of history in the U.S. were usually talented amateurs, gentlemen of

 Today there are many sub-groups within the historical profession.
 Although all adhere

-to the same general principles, many have found it necessary to create specific or
+to the same general principles, some have found it necessary to create specific or

 supplementary standards to govern their specialized fields.